chriscarrollsmith/postero/README.md

 ## License

-Same license as the original Go implementation.
+This project is licensed under the MIT License.

 ## Support

 For issues and questions:
-1. Check the GitHub issues
+1. Check the GitHub issues.
-2. Review the original Go documentation
-3. Consult the Zotero API documentation
+2. Consult the Zotero API documentation.